PFAG urges Ghanaian clubs to pay players amid coronavirus pandemic

 Source: Ghana Soccernet

-Relations Officer of the Professional Footballers Association of Ghana (PFAG), Yusif Alhassan Chibsah, has called on all clubs to ensure players that are paid despite the absence of football due to the Coronavirus pandemic.
+The Professional Footballers Association of Ghana (PFAG), International Relations Officer, Yusif Alhassan Chibsah, has called on all clubs to ensure players are paid despite the absence of football due to the coronavirus pandemic.

 According to Yusif Chibsah, the PFAG has received a complaint concerning a Ghana Premier League team which owes its players for six months.